yayamayajd/fruits_project/README.md

 2025.2.15

 Give uo the directory related to the Place table in version 1.0 and moved it to a later version.

 Spent a long time adjusting the relationship definitions between tables.
 Initially, I took a shortcut by using backref, but this resulted in countless SAWarning messages.
 However, as the relationships became more complex, backref was no longer sufficient.

 The difference between backref and back_populates is that the former requires definition on only one side and automatically creates the reverse relationship, while the latter must be manually defined on both sides.

+2025.2.17

+Started writing tests and setting up the necessary environment.
+I discovered an issue: while the NAS has enough memory, the CPU is way too old.
+This means I have to push its limited performance to the extreme.
+(I really miss the time when I could do whatever I wanted during my free trial on Azure.)

+So, I decided to install the minimal version of Ubuntu Server and configured it with a static IP.
+At the same time, I give uo that using a pipeline to build images directly on the VM.
+Instead, I plan a alternative approach that is building the images on my loptop/or github sever(neend to figure out the way), pushing them to a Docker registry, and letting Kubernetes on the VM pull and deploy them.

+2025.2.18

+After setting up the VM, I ran into issues right on the first update attempt—it couldn’t connect to remote servers.
+The IP and gateway configurations were correct, so I tried ping—only to realize that the mini version of the system didn’t have ping installed.
+I then tried apt, but it resulted in a dead loop because it couldn't reach remote servers.

+Next, I attempted curl google.com and found that DNS resolution wasn’t working, though I could connect using an IP address.
+After some investigation, I realized that the DNS nameserver wasn’t properly configured.
+I tried manually modifying /etc/resolv.conf using nano or vi, only to find out that neither nano nor vi were installed.

+In the end, I updated the nameserver using echo, and the update finally succeeded... but I celebrated too soon.

+After a reboot, the changes were lost because /etc/resolv.conf turned out to be a symlink.
+I had to delete the file, recreate it, and manually write in the nameserver.
+(Later, while installing Kubernetes, I ran into another DNS restriction issue with Google’s DNS and had to go through another round of trial and error before finally succeeding with Cloudflare’s DNS.)

+Once again, I found myself missing the seamless cloud environment.
+LOL

+Anyway, MicroK8s (the lightweight version) is now installed.
+I tested it with Nginx (and picked up some extra Nginx knowledge along the way), and everything works fine.
+Just need to install Docker for deployment, and that should be about it!